nkatzz/OLED/README.md

 The manual that comes with the source code contains detailed instructions.
 In sort:

-* Clone of download the source code.
+* Clone or download the source code.
 Open a terminal and navigate to the source code location.
 In what follows we'll refer to this directory by `/oledhome`
 * `cp -r OLED/install-scripts .`
 * `cd install-scripts`
 * `./install.sh`